American Museum of Natural History: Richard Gilder Graduate School

 On October 23, 2006, the museum launched the Richard Gilder Graduate School, becoming the first American museum in the United States to award doctoral degrees in its own name.
 The school is named for businessman Richard Gilder, who contributed $50 million toward the school.
 Accredited in 2009, the school had 11 students enrolled in 2011, who work closely with curators and have access to the collections.
 The first seven graduates were awarded their degrees in 2013.
 The AMNH offers a Master of Arts in Teaching (MAT) in Earth Science and a PhD in Comparative Biology.

 The MAT Earth Science Residency program was launched in 2012 to address a critical shortage of qualified science teachers in New York state.
 In 2015, the MAT program officially joined the Richard Gilder Graduate School, with the NYS Board of Regents authorizing the Gilder School to grant the MAT degree.

 Notable people

 Presidents

 The museum's first three presidents were all cofounders.
-John David Wolfe served from 1869 until his death in 1872; he was followed by Robert L. Stuart, who resigned in 1881.
-The third president, Morris K. Jesup, was president for over 25 years, serving until his death in 1908.
-Upon his death, Jesup bequeathed $1 million to the museum.